Neumann series

 The series is named after the mathematician Carl Neumann, who used it in 1877 in the context of potential theory.
 The Neumann series is used in functional analysis.
-It forms the basis of the Liouville-Neumann series, which is used to solve Fredholm integral equations.
-It is also important when studying the spectrum of bounded operators.
+It is closely connected to the resolvent formalism for studying the spectrum of bounded operators and, applied from the left to a function, it forms the Liouville-Neumann series that formally solves Fredholm integral equations.

 Properties

 Suppose that $T$ is a bounded linear operator on the normed vector space $X$.
 If the Neumann series converges in the operator norm, then $I-T$ is invertible and its inverse is the series: